Cratering Blues running out of time to salvage season

 “We’re in a hole right now and we’ve got to scratch and claw our way out of it,” Berube said Tuesday.
 “I know this group cares, and things aren’t going well right now.
 But to get out of it, you’ve got to keep believing and keep working and keep competing and stick together.
 That’s the only way you get out of it.”

-The Blues woke up March 6 second in the West Division before this freefall started and now sit five points back of the final playoff spot with 18 games to go.
-That’s not an impossible margin to erase, but 14 of the final 18 games are against one of the top three in the West: Vegas, Colorado or Arizona.
+The Blues woke up March 6 second in the West Division before this freefall started and knocked them out of a playoff position.
+And 13 of their final 17 games are against one of the top three in the West: Vegas, Colorado or Minnesota.

 “We’ve got tough games and great opportunities, and obviously the teams we’re playing throughout the end of the year here are the teams we’re going to have to get through to reach our goal,” center Tyler Bozak said.
 “It’s going to be fun.
 We all love playing meaningful games, and obviously these ones mean a lot.”